Kansas City Royals Postseason Odds: Can the Royals Make the Playoffs?

 The top two division winners earn a bye, while the remaining four teams play a best-of-3 series, all at the highest seed's stadium.
 The format switches to a best-of-5 series in the next round, while the League Championship Series and World Series are both best-of-7 series.

-If the regular season ended today, the Royals would NOT clinch a Wild Card.
-Kansas City is 4.0 games behind in the Wild Card race.
+If the regular season ended today, the Royals would not clinch a Wild Card.
+Sitting six games back in the race, they are too far behind.

 What Are the Royals' World Series Odds?

-The Royals’ odds to win the 2025 World Series stand at +20000, the third-longest among AL Central teams, giving Kansas City a slim 0.5% chance to take the title.
-Meanwhile, the Los Angeles Dodgers are the current favorites to win the World Series.
+The Royals’ odds to win the 2025 World Series are off the board.
+Meanwhile, the Phillies are the current favorites to win the World Series.

 Do the Royals Have Any World Series Titles?